How To Test Your Dynamic Sites

 How to Test

-You can test your website(s) by going to the test address.
+You can test your website(s) by going to the website address.

 What to Test